f-squirrel/f-squirrel.github.io/_posts/2020-10-29-the-moving-truth-behind-std-optional.md

 s1.has_value(): false
 </pre>

-P.S.
-Thanks to [Petar Ivanov](https://www.linkedin.com/in/petar-ivanov-37840224/) for the idea and [Rina Volovich](https://www.linkedin.com/in/rina-volovich/) for editing.
+*Special thanks to [Petar Ivanov](https://www.linkedin.com/in/petar-ivanov-37840224/) for the idea and [Rina Volovich](https://www.linkedin.com/in/rina-volovich/) for editing.*